Vote by Mail was made a permanent part of Massachusetts elections in the 2022 VOTES Act.

 - What happens if I never receive my application in the mail?

-- If you do not receive your application in the mail you can fill out this vote by mail application form and mail or email the application in.
+- If you do not receive your application in the mail you can fill out a vote by mail application form and mail or email the application in.
 Your local election office address or email is listed online.
-You may also request a ballot by phone at 1-800-462-VOTE (8683) or by emailing email@example.com.
+You may also request a ballot by phone at 1-800-462-VOTE (8683) or by emailing firstname.lastname@example.org.

 Vote By Mail